varnish/Varnish-Book/varnish_book.rst

    .. ban-list entry
    ..
 TODO for the author: To consider to include, clarify and elaborate this paragraph.
    ..
-Every single object in the cache always points to a ban-list entry.
+Every single cached object points to a ban-list entry.
    ..
 This ban-list entry is the last entry that the object is checked against.

    .. ban-list pointer update